codelv/protonmail/README.md

 ### Comments & License

 License is now GPL.
-For alternate licencing contact me (guess my email).
+For alternate licensing contact me (guess my email).

 This was written based on the web client.
 Please audit the code and report bugs.